The Zacks Advantage Investment Management Team

 Tony is a quantitative analyst at Zacks Investment Management.
 His primary research interests relate to the use of massive financial data in markets, portfolio management, and investment strategies.
 Tony has a Ph.D. in Electrical and Computer Engineering from University of Minnesota, Twin Cities.
 He is also pursuing his MBA at Booth School of Business, University of Chicago with a concentration in analytical finance.
 Prior to joining Zacks Investment Management, he was a Visiting Research Assistant Professor of State University of New York at Binghamton, and a research scientist at Lemko Corporation.
 In his research career, he has been awarded three Best Paper Awards and has published over 20 papers in top international journals and conferences.

-Mitch Zacks is a managing principle of the firm and primary expert on quantitative investing.
+Mitch Zacks is the CEO and Senior Portfolio Manager of the firm and primary expert on quantitative investing.
 He has personally developed many of the proprietary models we use in the management of our strategies.
 Mitch has written two books on quantitative investment strategies, Ahead of The Market, which details the Zacks method for spotting stocks early in any economy, and The Little Book of Stock Market Profits: The Best Strategies of All Time Made Better, which was published in 2011 and was one of the top selling investment books at that time.
 Prior to joining Zacks, Mitch was a financial writer for the Chicago Sun Times and also was an investment banking analyst with Lazard Frères in New York.
 He has a B.A. in Economics from Yale University and an M.B.A in Analytic Finance from the University of Chicago.

 CFA, Assistant Portfolio Manager